NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Mathematical model
 ------------------

-The tool works by minimizing the cost function
+This program works by minimizing the cost function

 .. math::